Tatiana Toro

-Tatiana Toro is a Colombian-American mathematician at the University of Washington.
+Tatiana Toro (born 1964) is a Colombian-American mathematician at the University of Washington.
 Her research is "at the interface of geometric measure theory, harmonic analysis and partial differential equations".
 Toro was appointed director of the Simons Laufer Mathematical Sciences Institute for 2022–2027.

 Education and employment

-Toro was born in 1964 in Colombia, competed for Colombia in the 1981 International Mathematical Olympiad, and earned a bachelor's degree from the National University of Colombia.
+Toro was born in 1964 in Colombia, and attended the Lycée Français Louis Pasteur in Bogotá.
+She competed for Colombia in the 1981 International Mathematical Olympiad, and earned a bachelor's degree from the National University of Colombia.
 In 1992, she was awarded her PhD at Stanford University, under the supervision of Leon Simon.
 After short-term positions at the Institute for Advanced Study, University of California, Berkeley, and University of Chicago, she joined the University of Washington faculty in 1996.
 Since August 2022, Toro serves as the director of Simons Laufer Mathematical Sciences Institute (formerly MSRI).
 She will maintain her tenure at the University of Washington throughout her term.